 I have to limit the number of intros I make to avoid network fatigue.
 Therefore, I have to prioritize intros to companies I have or will be investing in.

 I want to show respect for people’s time.
 I only want to forward relevant and easy-to-respond to email introductions.
-See my post on how to craft one of these here.

 I receive hundreds of emails per day, so I am much more likely to make the intro if the email is easily forwardable.